-The proposed Project would require temporary construction easements (TCEs) of approximately 0.17 acre on 13 private properties adjacent to SR 1 within Point Reyes Station and Tomales for construction of the curb ramps.
+Most of the Project would be constructed within Caltrans' ROW.
+However, the Project would require temporary construction easements (TCEs) of approximately 0.17 acre on 13 private properties adjacent to SR 1 within Point Reyes Station and Tomales for construction of the curb ramps.
 The location of TCEs for curb ramps are shown in Appendix A, Maps 21, 22, and 32.

-In addition, the proposed Project, in both the southern and northern portions, would require TCEs of approximately 0.16 acre on 15 private properties, in rural areas adjacent to SR 1 for construction of the culverts.
+In addition, the Project, in both the southern and northern portions, would require TCEs of approximately 0.16 acre on 15 private properties, in rural areas adjacent to SR 1 for construction of the culverts.
 The location of TCEs for culvert replacements are shown in Appendix A, Maps 5, 24, 25, 28, 39, 40, 41, and 42.

 All relocation services and benefits are administered without regard to race, color, national origin, persons with disabilities, religion, age, or sex.
-Please see Appendix B for a copy of Caltrans Title VI Policy Statement.
+Appendix B includes Caltrans Title VI Policy Statement.